DRDO-CTF/DRDO-CTF/2017/Crypto/Crypto-8/Readme.md

 [DecryptMe.pcapng](DecryptMe.pcapng)

 (Following file has the flag itself.
-It was uploaded by mistake.)
+It was uploaded by mistake.
+A similar challenge Crypto-9 was added later.)

 [Problem\_8\_Hard.txt](Problem\_8\_Hard.txt)

 [rfc2246.txt](rfc2246.txt)